-The COVID-19 pandemic has created economic disruptions throughout the country as of the date of this report causing significant declines in economic activity overall.
+The COVID-19 pandemic has created economic disruptions throughout the country.
 Management is evaluating the impact of the COVID-19 pandemic on the School and has concluded that while it is reasonably possible that the virus could have a negative effect on the financial condition and results of operations of the School, the specific impact is not readily determinable as of the date of these financial statements.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-A Charter School and Component Unit of the School District of Polk County, Florida NOTES TO FINANCIAL STATEMENTS June 30, 2020
+A Charter School and Component Unit of the School District of Polk County, Florida NOTES TO FINANCIAL STATEMENTS June 30, 2021